 - If any 'red flags' are present, refer the patient urgently for investigations and further assessment.

-- Advise the person not to drive if the range of motion of the neck is restricted.
+- However, advise the person not to drive if the range of motion of the neck is restricted.

 Surgery may be required for certain causes of neck pain, including vertebral fractures, cervical disc protrusions or lesions, spinal cord injury, or spinal cord compression.